mariamabdelllall555/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Rock-Paper-Scissors game built with Python.
+A simple Python game where you play Rock, Paper, Scissors against the computer.